pulumi/examples/k8s-ts-wait/README.md

-# Kubernetes Dependent Jobs and Waiter
+# Kubernetes Wait for Dependent Jobs

 This program creates two Kubernetes Jobs that run the "hello-world" image.
 It uses an async waitForJob function to wait for the first Job to complete, then creates a second Job with a data dependency on the first Job's completion.
 The program exports the IDs and status details of both Jobs.